maicher/pg_export/README.md

     pg_export --database database_name -keep 5

-Above command will perform database dump, gzip it, upload it to FTP and remove old dumps from FTP, keeping newest 5.
+Above command will perform database dump, encrypt it, upload it to FTP and remove old dumps from FTP, keeping newest 5.

-FTP connection params are configured by env variables.
+FTP connection params and encryption key are configured by env variables.

 Features: